loredanacirstea/articles/articles/GoldenGate_TrustlessBridging_Part1_Basics.md

 *https://github.com/loredanacirstea/goldengate/blob/495abc40596e7b4cad519131d16874fbc844bd79/contracts/contracts/Prover.sol#L24-L37*

-Next, the same algorithm will be used for checking Merkle proof data agains the trie root. **Check out *https://github.com/loredanacirstea/goldengate/blob/495abc40596e7b4cad519131d16874fbc844bd79/contracts/contracts/lib/MPT.sol.***
+Next, the same algorithm will be used for checking Merkle proof data against the trie root. **Check out *https://github.com/loredanacirstea/goldengate/blob/495abc40596e7b4cad519131d16874fbc844bd79/contracts/contracts/lib/MPT.sol.***

 If we want to prove that a transaction receipt is part of the chain, our proof must contain the entire path of Merkle tree nodes from our transaction to the root node.